Jose01000111/102.5-Use-RPM-and-YUM-package-management/README.md

 🔹 Search and view package info:

-## 4️⃣YUM Configuration and Repository Management
+## 4️⃣YUM Configuration and Repository Management🔁

 🔹 Review the main YUM config file:

 🔹 Explore YUM repositories:

 ## 5️⃣Awareness of DNF and Zypper
-While not the focus of this objective, LPIC-1 expects awareness of other tools.
+While not the focus of this objective✅, LPIC-1 expects awareness of other tools.
 I briefly tested them out.

 🔹 Install software with DNF (Fedora/RHEL-based distros):

 🔹 Use Zypper on Ubuntu:

-## What I Learned
+## 📚What I Learned
 This lab helped me understand the real-world use of package managers in Linux systems and will absolutely strengthen my skillset as a future Linux administrator or DevOps engineer. 💪🐧